poseidon-framework/poseidon-framework.github.io/qjanno.md

 test.csv  Val3  Val4
 ```

-Note that these output options allow to directly prepare individual lists in trident's forgeScript selection language format:
+Note that these output options can be combined to directly prepare individual lists in `trident`'s `forge` selection language format:

 ```default
 $ qjanno "SELECT '<'||Poseidon_ID||'>' FROM d(2012_MeyerScience)" --raw --noOutHeader